chefbe-dot-net/revision-zero.org/content/reuse.md

 I'd like to close the paper review with something maybe more subjective.
 First, we can argue retrospectively about the effectiveness of the reuse techniques.
 The same certainly applies about the paper rankings.
 My personal feeling however is that the rankings are quite convincing even if not all reuse techniques suffer the same success.
 Second, I would like to point out how relevant the _research method_ seems to me (don't forget that the paper has been published in 1992):

-* most of the reusable artifacts and reuse techniques I know and use everyday are covered by this survey,
+* Most of the reusable artifacts and reuse techniques I know and use everyday are covered by this survey.
-* in my opinion, the four dimensions chosen for classifying them still give remarkable clues today for comparing and improving the tools we have,
+* In my opinion, the four dimensions chosen for classifying them still give remarkable clues today for comparing and improving the tools we have.
-* when evaluating the effort required to apply a reuse technique, the notion of _cognitive distance_ and the relevance of distinguishing between ease of specification (in terms of reusable abstractions) and ease of realization (i.e. obtaining an executable) is definitely worth considering ... and should be considered much more often, IMHO (at the risk of making a forward reference: your technique/language/library/whatever is only effective if it helps gaining both ways, or at least if gaining one way is not at the expense of the other).
+* When evaluating the effort required to apply a reuse technique, the notion of _cognitive distance_ and the relevance of distinguishing between ease of specification (in terms of reusable abstractions) and ease of realization (i.e. obtaining an executable) is definitely worth considering ... and should be considered much more often, IMHO (at the risk of making a forward reference: your technique/language/library/whatever is only effective if it helps gaining both ways, or at least if gaining one way is not at the expense of the other).

 Of course, I'll specifically refer to these points later in this post.
 Before actually discussing the specific difficulties I encounter in practice, I would like to review the different reuse techniques discussed in the paper in the light of the languages and tools I personally use at the time of writing.